 Take a darker color and further define your crease and the outer corner of your eye by applying a darker shade slightly under your original crease-defining shade and using the same color to cover the outer third of your eye.

-7. Highlight the Inner Corner of the Eye and Just Under the Brow Bone
+Add a Bit of Highlight to the Inner Corner and Brow Bone

 Curling your lashes helps give a lifted look that helps combat the look of down-turned eyes.